hack-gpon/hack-gpon.github.io/_ont/ont-zte-f601.md

 ## Setting ONU GPON Serial Number

 {% include alert.html content="You have to change S/N and the VID.
-2176 is for the VID (first 4 letters of the S/N) and 2177 is for the last 8 digits" alert="Note"  icon="svg-info" color="blue" %}
+2176 is for the VID (first 4 letters of the S/N) and 2177 is for the last 8 digits of the S/N" alert="Note"  icon="svg-info" color="blue" %}
 ```sh
 setmac 1 2176 ZTEG
 setmac 1 2177 AABBCCDD